akamai/customersuccess-compute-workshop/README.md

  ```
 Once deployment is complete, you should see 2 LKE clusters within the "Kubernetes" section of your Linode Cloud Manager account.

-### Deploy Containers to LKE
+### Deploy Locust.io to LKE

+Locust.io is a powerful, open-source, distributed load testing package.
+Combined with a Kubernetes platform such as LKE, and a multi-region Compute network such as Akamai/Linode, it can be very effective method to build a low-cost, low-effort scaled, distributed testing network for load and performance testing across almost any client protocol.

+NOTE- The script below builds a very small locust.io testing network (single region, 2 workers).
+Please keep that bound during the exercise, as it's likely that 100s of colleagues might be doing the same, which could create more load then desired on the Object Storage origin.
+More importantly, this is a good time to test and ensure that your Akamai configuration is configured to agressively cache /index.html :-).

-Next step is to use kubectl to deploy the Locust service to the LKE cluster.
+First step is to use kubectl to deploy the Locust service to the LKE cluster.

 1. Install kubectl via the below commands from the Linode shell-
 ```